Rikaisan/EZoom/README.md

 ---

-## Features

--   [x] Add automatic path generator
--   [x] Add support for offsets
--   [x] Add support for password meetings
--   [ ] Make a tool for generating schedules

----

-Feel free to send suggestions or feedback to feedback@rikaisan.com!
+Feel free to send suggestions and feedback to feedback@rikaisan.com!